JDroids/robotlib/README.md

 7. Go to the Dependencies tab.
 8. Press the plus in the top right, and select Module Dependency.
 9. Then select `:robotlib`, and press OK twice.
-10. You should have robotlib installed!
+10. You should have RobotLib installed!
 If you have any questions, ask in the programming channel of the [FTC Discord](https://discord.gg/8v3cbkj)!

 Documentation
 --
-The documentation is written in the [KDoc](https://kotlinlang.org/docs/reference/kotlin-doc.html) format and is compiled into a series of webpages with [Dokka](https://github.com/Kotlin/dokka).
+The documentation for RobotLib is written in the [KDoc](https://kotlinlang.org/docs/reference/kotlin-doc.html) format and is compiled into a series of webpages with [Dokka](https://github.com/Kotlin/dokka).
 The documentation can be found compiled [here](https://jdroids.github.io/robotlib/).

 Samples
 --